Augmented-SCM/test-github-actions/test-github-actions-594334056597/it_works.md

 This line should reflect in S3.

 After using Hard coded ENV Variables.
-Added checkout master step
+Added checkout master step.

+Added paths to push branch